blehew-augeo/go-mcp-server/README.md

 A Model Context Protocol (MCP) server for executing SQL queries against Microsoft SQL Server databases.

+> ⚠️ **Security Warning**: This tool can execute any SQL query you provide.
+Use with caution and ensure proper database permissions.

 ## Installation

 1. Download the latest `mcp-server.exe` from the [releases page](https://github.com/blehew-augeo/go-mcp-server/releases/latest)